10 Ways to Boost your Craft Business’s Sales in Slow Months

 There are typically many craft shows to choose from during the holidays, but in the summer, you may need to think beyond craft shows.

-Explore festivals and markets that happen outdoors.
+Explore outdoor festivals and markets.

-A music festival may attract a lot of people, but those people are there to listen to music.
+It’s important to choose events that target people who are a fit for your handmade products and are likely to shop and buy at the event.
+A music festival may attract many people, but those people are there to listen to music.
 They may not spend much time shopping or want to carry around items they’ve purchased.

 3) Appeal to a different type of shopper

-If you do plan to sell at new types of events, consider what type of products will sell well at them.
 The people who shop at outdoor farmers’ markets and festivals usually have a different shopping mindset than people at a holiday craft show.

 They’re typically not ready to drop hundreds of dollars or carry around a big or heavy item for the rest of the day.
-They’re out to enjoy the weather, eat some food, pick up locally grown vegetables, enjoy some live music, and see what their community is producing.
+They’re out to enjoy the weather, eat some food, pick up locally grown vegetables, enjoy live music, and see what their community is producing.

 They will still buy but may be more interested in smaller, lower-priced items.